-Welcome to your senior year, Class of 2016!
-You finally made it to the top!
-Congratulations!
-I know that you probably aren’t thinking about college during the first few weeks of your senior year, but you really should!
-Now is the perfect time to start preparing to apply for scholarships.
+As you enter your senior year, you may not be thinking about scholarships yet.
+However, now is the perfect time to start preparing to apply!
 Many scholarships have deadlines between January 1 and April 30 (although there are several with earlier deadlines), so with a little planning, you can have a solid game plan for those busy months.
 Here are some steps to get the scholarship ball rolling.

-Organize your information: If you haven’t already, now is the perfect time to put together a resume (click here for resume writing tips).
+f you haven’t already, now is the perfect time to put together a resume.
 I suggest making a ‘master resume’ which includes all of the work experience, extracurricular activities, and awards that you’ve accrued since your freshman year.
 Include dates when possible (just the year is fine if you’re not sure of the exact date), be extremely thorough, and keep updating it throughout the year.
 That way you have a full list of all your activities and accomplishments on hand.
 Now here’s the trick: when applying for scholarships, pick and choose which activities are relevant to each scholarship and tailor your one-page ‘turn in’ resume to each set of scholarship criteria.
 Don’t turn in your entire list of accomplishments for every scholarship!
-If you haven’t set up an Activities Resume yet, that is a great way to keep all of you activities in one place!
+If you haven’t set up an Activities Resume yet, that is a great way to keep all of your activities in one place!

 For scholarships on the local and state level, ScholarshipQuest is a great resource to use.
 Complete a profile and receive a tailored list of scholarships to apply for!
 And best of all, it’s FREE!